datacarpentry/sql-socialsci/episodes/01-relational-database.md

 In many real life situations you will have to accept that the data isn't perfect and will have to allow for NULL or missing values in your table.

 In DB Browser we can indicate how we want NULL values to be displayed.
-We will use a RED boackground to the cell to make it stand out.
+We will use a RED background to the cell to make it stand out.
 In SQL queries you can specifically test for NULL values.

 We will look at missing data in more detail in a later episode.